Easy Overnight Oats with Yogurt

 Can I make these overnight oats dairy-free?

-Replace milk with your favorite non-dairy milk.
+Replace the milk with your favorite non-dairy milk.
 I recommend coconut milk or almond milk.

 overhead photo of a spoon taking a bite of Yogurt Overnight Oats out of a glass jar